 The approved MASH drug is a different story entirely

-Resmetirom (Rezdiffra), approved March 14, 2024, deserves a clean mention because people conflate it with GLP-1s and the mechanisms have nothing in common.
+Resmetirom (Rezdiffra), approved March 14, 2024, earns a clean mention here for one reason: people keep conflating it with GLP-1s, and the two have nothing in common under the hood.

 Resmetirom is a thyroid hormone receptor-beta (THR-β) agonist.
-It works by activating a specific thyroid receptor subtype in the liver that increases fatty acid metabolism and reduces lipotoxicity.
+It works by switching on a specific thyroid receptor subtype in the liver, which ramps up fatty acid metabolism and dials down lipotoxicity.
 It doesn't cause weight loss.
-It doesn't affect appetite.
+It doesn't touch appetite.
 It doesn't lower blood sugar.
 It's a liver drug, full stop.

 Its approval was based on the MAESTRO-NASH trial, which showed MASH resolution and fibrosis improvement in patients with F2-F3 fibrosis.
 The FDA granted it accelerated approval — meaning a confirmatory trial is still required to maintain its market status.

-Why this matters for GLP-1 context: resmetirom proves the FDA considers MASH a treatable indication.
-It validates the endpoints (MASH resolution + fibrosis improvement on biopsy).
-And it means that when semaglutide or tirzepatide Phase 3 MASH data arrives in a regulatory filing, the agency has already established the template for review.
+Why this matters for GLP-1 context: resmetirom proved the FDA considers MASH a treatable indication and validated the endpoints (MASH resolution + fibrosis improvement on biopsy).
+That template is exactly what semaglutide followed — Wegovy's August 2025 MASH approval used the same accelerated-approval pathway and the same biopsy endpoints.

 What your doctor can check right now